 Scalping is most suited to the Forex market because it is a 24-hour market and the trader can trade continuously for hours.
-Besides, there are plenty of currency pairs to scalp from, and this is exactly what a scalper needs in order to place numerous trades simultaneously.
+Besides, there are plenty of currency pairs to the scalp from, and this is exactly what a scalper needs to place numerous trades simultaneously.

 Scalping the futures market

-The futures market has recently become a 24-hour market, and this can give a scalper the opportunity to trade throughout the day.
+The futures market has recently become a 24-hour market, and this can allow a scalper to trade throughout the day.
 The futures market also offers very tight spreads, which is a great advantage to any scalper.

 8. Control the number of simultaneous trades

 The beauty of scalping is that you place numerous trades with low stakes, leaving you with plenty of free margins to place more trades.
 That and the goal of placing as many trades as possible can push a scalper to place many trades running simultaneously at any given time.
 There is nothing wrong with this, but you should try to limit the number of trades you have depending on your capital.
 If you have a huge capital, you can place as many trades as you want to provide your margin level percentage is still reasonable.